Inline Tube - Shop Tour

 You can never predict what you will

 sell and there are usually some surprises at the end of the year.
-In the top 100, of course you have your Chevy Trucks, Camaro, Chevelle and
+In the top 100, you have your Chevy Trucks, Camaro, Chevelle and

 GTO, but who would guess International Scout, Ford Bronco or Pontiac Fiero?
 If